mcbookshelf/bookshelf/modules/bs.math/README.md

 ## 🧮 Bookshelf Math Module

-Advanced math for Minecraft datapacks: trigonometry, exponentials, factorials, GCD, and float operations beyond vanilla commands.
+Mathematical operations beyond what vanilla commands offer.

 > *"Mathematics has very subtle inventions that can be of great service, both to satisfy the curious and to facilitate all arts and reduce the labor of men."*
 >